cnclabs/ICE/README.md

 #### 2.2.2 python3 API usage
 The API is only tested on python3.
-After compiling python3, please see example.py for example usage
+After compiling python3, use `python3 example.py` for running the codes.
 ```python
 from pyICE import pyICE